The 10 best neighborhood in Barcelona: Find your home

 1. Gràcia

-If you're a bohemian, then this is the perfect place for you!
-Gràcia's one of the busiest and liveliest neighborhoods of Barcelona, mostly due to its high population.
-However, it also welcomes internationals like family, so everyone has a sense of belonging, no matter where they’re from.
+If you’re a bohemian at heart, Gràcia is the perfect neighborhood for you!
+Known as one of the busiest and liveliest areas in Barcelona, it’s vibrant thanks to its large, diverse population.
+Despite its popularity, it has a welcoming atmosphere for internationals, making everyone feel at home, no matter where they come from.

-Thanks to its communal feel, Gràcia is also one of our favourite family neighbourhoods in Barcelona.
+Thanks to its strong sense of community, Gràcia is also one of our favourite family neighbourhoods in Barcelona.

 2. El Born

-If the historical side of the city is what attracted you in the first place, it’s good to know that this is one of the oldest neighbourhoods in Barcelona.
-You’ll find narrow streets that are just waiting to be explored, as well as beautiful squares and museums, such as the popular Picasso Museum.
+If the city’s rich history drew you in, you’ll love that El Born is one of the oldest neighborhoods in Barcelona.
+With its narrow streets waiting to be explored, you’ll discover beautiful squares and museums, like the famous Picasso Museum.

-You’ll also be a short stroll away from both the Ciutadella Park and Arc de Triomf, as well as a thriving nightlife scene, ranging from high-end bars to comfortable, cozy pubs.
-Plus, El Born has excellent connections to the rest of Barcelona, making it easy to spend a day at Barceloneta beach or explore any of the other nearby locales.
+You’ll also be just a short stroll from both Ciutadella Park and the Arc de Triomf, along with a lively nightlife scene featuring everything from upscale bars to cozy pubs.
+Plus, El Born is well-connected to the rest of Barcelona, so it’s easy to spend a day at Barceloneta Beach or explore other nearby spots.

 3. El Raval